andymangold/gd1/notes/course-sheet.md

 ### Week 10 — November 5

 #### In Class
-- "Become the Master" testing and discussion
-- TBD Workshop (pending)
+- Think Wrong Workshop with Ryan Clifford

 #### Homework
-- Based on the feedback from our testing session, improve and complete "Become the Master".
-Be sure to document it fully, perhaps with an example subject.
-- Update and improve your personal archive.
+- Complete the homework from the Think Wrong workshop and make sure your "Become the Master" project is complete, printed out or otherwise produced, and accompanied by any and all props required for user testing.

 ### Week 11 — November 12

 #### In Class
-- Young Man's Love Letter Presentation
+- Young Man's Love Letter Presentation (move this)
-- Final Review of "Become the Master"
+- "Become the Master" user testing session
-- Introduction to "Monograph"
-- TBD Workshop

 #### Homework
-- Begin working on "Monograph" by identifying at least three potential subjects for your project.
-Do your research and bring in example content for each of these subjects, some created by you and some curated from elsewhere.
-Be prepared to talk about each subject and why it interests you.
+- Make adjustments to your "Become the Master" project based on the user-testing sessions we conducted.
+Produce your final project and post it to your website with full documentation.
+Consider doing a write-up about what you learned from user testing.
 - Update and improve your personal archive.